angular/angular/aio/content/guide/http.md

 * The `isCacheable()` function determines if the request is cacheable.
 In this sample, only GET requests to the npm package search api are cacheable.

-* If the request is not cacheable, the interceptor simply forwards the request to the next handler in the chain.
+* If the request is not cacheable, the interceptor forwards the request to the next handler in the chain.

 * If a cacheable request is found in the cache, the interceptor returns an `of()` _observable_ with